 Boston – The transformation of an 1880 Back Bay double-wide brownstone into five luxury boutique condominiums is now underway.
 Maison Commonwealth, located at 260 and 262 Commonwealth Avenue in Boston, is being built by Nauset Construction for developer Chevron Partners.

 The buildings were originally constructed as single-family residences, and most recently served as student housing for Bay State College.
 They were acquired by Chevron Partners in 2017.

 The complex historic renovation project includes a fully excavated below-grade garage, the removal of all load-bearing walls between the two historic buildings, construction of a new modern penthouse addition, and the installation of highly sophisticated mechanical systems.

 The project architect is Meyer & Meyer, which specializes in historic restoration and renovation.
-The stately brick and brownstone Victorian facade, originally designed by Samuel Kelley, architect of the first Back Bay apartment house in 1885 later known as Hotel Royal, will be restored to its original splendor.
-Walled garden areas will be seamlessly integrated with the original building, and the lobby will include a custom elevator.
+The stately brick and brownstone Victorian facade, originally designed by Samuel Kelley, will be restored and walled garden areas will be seamlessly integrated with the original building.
+The lobby will include a custom elevator.